College: Arts and Sciences

 *Please Note: Face-to-face/in-person instruction of this program is available ONLY at the main campus in Tallahassee, FL.
 This program is NOT available via Online/Distance Learning.*

 In a job market that values intellectual flexibility and demands technological mastery, a bachelor’s degree in physics is one way to insure a lifetime of relevance.
 According to the American Institute of Physics, many career opportunities are available to students with a B.S. in physics, including engineering, secondary education and managers in technical fields.
 The largest group – about one-fourth – are employed in software jobs.
 Even so, many FSU students pursue graduate work in physics and continue into a variety of scientific fields.

-Undergraduates at FSU enjoy the privilege of not only studying with, but researching alongside internationally prominent faculty in astrophysics, atomic physics, biophysics, high energy physics, condensed matter physics and nuclear physics.
+Undergraduates at FSU enjoy the privilege of studying and researching alongside internationally prominent faculty in astrophysics, atomic physics, high energy physics, condensed matter physics and nuclear physics.
 In addition to working with faculty, FSU’s chapter of the Society of Physics Students provides a platform for physics majors to connect with one another, resulting in a supportive on-campus community and life-long relationships.

-The FSU Physics Department also offers majors in: Physics and Astrophysics, Physical Science, and Physical Science/FSU-Teach.
+The FSU Physics Department also offers majors in: Physics & Astrophysics, Physics & Materials, and Physical Science.

 Prospective transfer students should contact firstname.lastname@example.org (Arts & Sciences Admissions) with specific questions about admission and mapping requirements.

 Prerequisite Coursework: (0 beyond other requirements)